janetjoywilson/janetjoywilson.github.io/index.md

 i love ice cream

-you've come to my place where i will share my favourite books, places to ride a bicycle and silly alliterations with you
+you've arrived here to a place where i'll share my favourite books, places to ride a bicycle, adventures in nature and suggestions to try something different.

-come along for a never ending story
+come with me for a never ending story called life.